immutable/offchain-minting/README.md

 // POST /burn?txid=1234
 {
     "vault_id": "0x..." // ID of the vault
-    "signature": { // vault owner must sign
+    "amount": 100, // amount of the token to burn "signature": { // vault owner must sign
         "r": "",
         "s": ""